I may get paid commission for purchases made after clicking a link in this post.

 Find your entry in the search results.
 Most likely it’s on page 2.

 Focus on optimising your SEO for these ‘just fallen off page 1’ results – again using my articles on How to write the perfect blog post and How to use the Yoast SEO plugin to grow your blog to help you with this.

 Repeat with the other ‘just fallen off page 1’ queries you found.

 Focusing on these ‘top of page 2’ results should nudge them over into page 1 and result in much greater impressions and clicks!
-You should also eyeball how the post looks in Google’s search results and improve the title and meta etc. to maximise your click-throughs.
+You should also eyeball how the post looks in Google’s search results and improve the title and meta description etc. to maximise your click-throughs.